 NBA Sixth Man of the Year odds are often more straightforward than other awards; statistics are usually the most important.
 The narrative is less important in this award, as expectations aren’t for this player to lead your team to the playoffs or best conference record necessarily.

 Who won the NBA Sixth Man of the Year award last season?

-Tyler Herro was the winner last season and came into this year with the best NBA Sixth Man of the Year odds.
-However, the Miami Heat decided that Herro would fit better in the starting lineup, so he likely won’t be eligible to win this season.
+Malcolm Brogdon was the winner last season and came into this year with the best NBA Sixth Man of the Year odds.
+However, the NBA Sixth Man of the Year award is not an easy one to win more than once.

 What player has the most Sixth Man of the Year awards?

 Two of the greatest volume scorers off the bench in recent history, Lou Williams and Jamal Crawford, are the only players to win the NBA Sixth Man of the Year award three times.
 Williams and Crawford lacked size and defense, respectively, so they came off the bench for teams and provided elite scoring.

 Which player has the best NBA Sixth Man of the Year odds in 2023-24?